 There’s a huge variety of ties available, so it’s up to you to match the best color combination with your other clothing pieces.
 Opt for narrow ties; they work well with casual jackets, cardigans, and even knitted vests.

 Dress Pants, Khakis, and Chinos

 Dress pants are perfectly fine, but khakis and chinos are probably the best options here.
 Darker tones like grey or navy are the most versatile, but lighter colors are preferable in warmer weather.

-Although some progressive offices in the service industry allow jeans, I’d suggest to leave them off your business casual attire.
-Don’t forget to include a belt that matches your shoes.
+Although some progressive offices in the service industry allow jeans, I’d suggest leaving them off your business casual attire.
+Don’t forget to include a belt that matches your business casual shoes.

 Shoes & Boots

 Both dress shoes and loafers are appropriate for this business category.
 Just stay away from tennis shoes and sneakers.
 Instead, choose something modern and casual at the same time.